shawkyGalal/Apigee-ResourceManager/README.md

 Apigee on perimis API management gateway

 Project Objective
-This Project is intended to build a set of 0Google Apigee related utilities :
+This Project is intended to build a set of Google Apigee related utilities :
-1- Apigee Migration Tool especially from Apigee onpremise to Apigee Cloud
+1- Apigee Migration Tool especially from Apigee onpremise to Apigee Cloud - using Google Service Account Key for authorization

 •	Install gcloud Google Command Line Tool
 	Download the Installer: